DanielMartensson/CControl/README.md

 Here I have focused on practical numerical methods and selected the methods that works best in practice.
 It has been a lot of work finding the best methods and best algorithms.

-# LAPACK support
+# CLAPACK & Math Kernel Library support

-This library have two types of routines.
-First it's the lightweight routine that suits embedded systems.
-Then there is LAPACK for large matrices.
-LAPACK is enabled inside the `defines.h` file if you are using `Linux`, `Windows` or `Mac`.
-If you are using an Arduino, STM32, PIC etc. then the lightweight routines is enabled instead and LAPACK will not affect the size.
+This library have three types of libraries.
+First library is the internal lightweight library that suits small embedded systems.
+The second library is CLAPACK for larger matrices.
+CLAPACK is a little bit faster than the first library, but requires more memory.
+The last library is Math Kernel Library from Intel.
+Set this as your math library inside `defines.h` file.
+The Math Kernel Library is extremely optimized and it's suitable for operative systems such as Windows, Linux, Mac OS meanwhile the lightweight library or CLAPACK is suitable for an Arduino, STM32, PIC etc because they are 100% portable.

 | Routines  | Function | Comment |
 | ------------- | ------------- | ------------------- |